remibengtpettersen/Programutvikling/README.md

 Added packages: controller, model, test, view
 Added classes: MasterController, FrontPageController, GameController, ClassicRule, CustomRule, GameBoard, GameBoardTest Project contains a running verison of GoL, only with gameboard and no functionality other launch.

+Changed Rule from interface to abstract
+Added unit test for checking the evolve logic.